-I want to say that every morning I have sat with Thomas and we have read a book.
+I want to say that every morning I have sat with Thomas, and we have read a book.
 With the best intentions, I have investigated how to structure ‘school’ time into his day.
-Thomas never was one for doing learning things at home.
+Thomas never was one for learning things at home.

-He has this old book that has to pull up flaps to reveal objects, it was Alana’s so it’s very old and falling apart but he loves pointing at the ball, toast and things he recognises so I invested in a new book.
-Thomas reads it every night before bed and we are using it to aid his verbalisation which is still messy.
+He has this old book that has to pull up flaps to reveal objects.
+It was Alana’s, so it’s ancient and falling apart, but he loves pointing at the ball, toast and things he recognises, so I invested in a new book.
+Thomas reads it every night before bed, and we are using it to aid his verbalisation which is still messy.

 It’s all about the ‘C’ Words

 Now, I know how that sounds.
-Thomas is an extremely chatty boy but sometimes he just doesn’t verbalise and we get ‘ca’ for everything but if you dig deeper you can hear so much more.
+Thomas is an extremely chatty boy, but sometimes he doesn’t verbalise, and we get ‘ca’ for everything, but if you dig deeper, you can hear so much more.
 So if being at home with Thomas has taught us one thing, it’s how desperate he is to be heard.

 I am using everyday objects and repeating it so he knows, that he needs to get his bowl or plate.
 His understanding is there enough that if you say ‘get your shoes’ he will get his shoes.
 He has been saying a word recently that we can’t understand.
 “Balloo,” we thought it was a balloon but he’s been saying “Gaggooo,” as well.
 I’m sure it will come eventually.
 Maybe we should teach him how to say coronavirus? hahaha.